Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 have to define an additional implicit rule for each such

 directory.
-For example, if the directory extrasrc
+For example, if the directory extrasrc contained the

 additional sources, you would add the lines below after including